FORTLOC Monaco Tour - The glamour of the principality of Monaco

 Shopping on Av. de Monte-Carlo

 There's plenty to see when walking down Av. de Monte-Carlo from Casino Square towards La Condamine.
-There's the heavenly Thermes Marins Monte Carlo fitness center and the superyachts and megayachts moored at Port Hercules.
+There's the Thermes Marins Monte Carlo fitness center and the superyachts and megayachts moored at Port Hercules.
 However, looking to the right, where Hotel de Paris is located, you'll notice many high-end shops lining the street.
-You'll find brands including Hermes, Gucci, Prada, and Valentino.
+You'll find brands including Hermes, Gucci, and Prada.

 If you're staying at one of the nearby SBM hotels, they'll happily help you get your shopping bags to your room.
 So feel free to indulge in a lengthy shopping spree.